+46 821 16 70 info@astondental.se

 Periodontitis

-Periodontitis is a disease that negatively affects the heart and other parts of the body.We treat periodontitis with laser, which gives very good results.
-To get more information you can click here
+Tooth loss is a disease that negatively affects the heart and other parts of the body.
+We treat periodontal disease with a laser which gives very good results.

 Symptoms of periodontitis

-The first sign is bleeding gums when you brush your teeth.
-The gums swell up and become shiny, sore and red.
-You have gingivitis.
-The inflammation is caused by your failure to keep your teeth clean of bacterial plaque.
+The first sign is that your gums bleed when you brush your teeth.
+The gums swell and become shiny, tender and red.
+You have developed gingivitis.
+The inflammation is caused by your failure to keep your teeth clean from bacterial deposits, or plaque.
 Healthy gums do not bleed.
-Healthy gums are pale pink, knotty and keep tight to the tooth.
+Healthy gums are pale pink, a little knotty and close to the tooth.You can get rid of the inflammation if you floss extra for a few weeks.
+If you do nothing, the inflammation continues deeper down.
+You will not have any more problems beyond the soreness and bleeding in the gums until the inflammation has gone so far that the tooth begins to move.

 Diabetes may increase the risk of parodontitis.

-When you're pregnant, your gums can also be extra sensitive to inflammation due to hormonal changes.
-However, periodontal disease is rare.
-Take extra care with your dental hygiene during pregnancy to prevent gingivitis, tooth decay and possible periodontitis.
+Certain diseases, such as diabetes, can increase the risk of tooth loss.
+When you are pregnant, your gums can also be extra sensitive to inflammation due to the hormonal changes.
+However, tooth loss is uncommon.
+Paying extra attention to your dental hygiene during pregnancy will help prevent gingivitis, tooth decay and possible tooth loss.

-More than half of people with tooth loss are smokers.
+Tooth loss is common among smokers More than half of people with tooth loss are smokers.
 This is because smoking weakens the immune system.
+Smokers don't get the first warning sign of bleeding gums: because smoking causes your blood vessels to constrict, gums look healthy even when they are inflamed.

 Using snuff